gdlmartins/CASE1_COB/readme.md

 ### Glad to see you here!
-CASE 1 - API COB
+CASE 1 - API COB. - BACKEND
 Api CASE 1 The Olimpic Games - Teste prático da EstanteVirtual

 There are two modalities - 100m : the fastest ( seconds)